gloewing/gabriel-loewinger/content/home/software.md

     location: ''
     date_start: '2020-02-20'
     date_end: ''
     description: I developed and maintain the "studyStrap" R package that is freely available on CRAN.
 The package implements numerous methods for training prediction algorithms with multiple training datasets.
-Click on "CRAN Package" above for a link to download. ~ 7,000 downloads.
+Click on "CRAN Package" above for a link to download. ~ 7,500 downloads.
+Named as one of R Views "Top 40" new R packages of February 2020.

 design:
   columns: '2'